sanjay1604/Mini-Pulse/README.md

 # Mini-Pulse
-## IDEA Custom surveys created by user.
+## IDEA: Custom surveys created by user.
 These surveys can be responded by audience and results will be reported.

 ## SURVEY TEMPLATE
 the survey will have three different question types: